 If the corporation does not use EFTPS, deposit corporation income tax payments (and estimated tax payments) with Form 8109, Federal Tax Deposit Coupon.
+If you do not have a preprinted Form 8109, use Form 8109-B to make deposits.
+You can get this form only by calling 1-800-829-1040.
+Be sure to have your employer identification number (EIN) ready when you call.

 Do not send deposits directly to an IRS office; otherwise, the corporation may have to pay a penalty.
-Mail or deliver the completed Form 8109 with the payment to a qualified depositary for Federal taxes or to the Federal Reserve bank (FRB) servicing the corporation's geographic area.
-Make checks or money orders payable to that depositary or FRB.
+Mail or deliver the completed Form 8109 with the payment to an authorized depositary, i.e., a commercial bank or other financial institution authorized to accept Federal tax deposits.

-To help ensure proper crediting, write the corporation's employer identification number, the tax period to which the deposit applies, and "Form 1120S" on the check or money order.
+Make checks or money orders payable to the depositary.
+To help ensure proper crediting, write the corporation's EIN, the tax period to which the deposit applies, and "Form 1120S" on the check or money order.
 Be sure to darken the "1120" box on the coupon.
 Records of these deposits will be sent to the IRS.